lotusengine/tools/packages/sdk/README.md

-# LotusEngine SDK
+# LotusEngine TypeScript SDK

-TypeScript/JavaScript stack development kit for LotusEngine.

-This is really just a simple wrapper to load a stack config in the right place for the CLI to deploy.
+A set of TypeScript/JavaScript classes to help develop stacks and workflows.